OCamlPro/gnucobol-contrib/samples/HTML-CGI-GnuCOBOL/Old2 README.md

       - Updates indexed file
       - Returns updated data and message

-FILES:
-	The data file I have for this project is a 1001 record file that was created as a sequential text file from the large randomized data file from the GnuCOBOL sourceforge SVN contributions section for
-	samples: createTestDataFile
-	But I include the file in this project.

-	You have to create an index file from the included test file testfile1001.txt just run the included program: flat2index1001.cbl in the directory that the testfile1001.txt is in and it will create the testfile1001.dat
-	Add the newly created index file with write permissions to the below mentioned directory. /usr/lib/cgi-bin/zz/

 APACHE2 system changes:
- The server address for my project in my network is: 10.0.0.78 .
-Your server address will probably be different as it will depend on your network setup.
-Remember this is just a prototype.

  I have updated the apache2 changes here.
 They are much easier than the old changes:

 Here are the steps to configure Apache2 for CGI applications: